 - post- traumatic stress disorder

-Emotional distress can be shown with your testimony and the testimony of family members, co-workers, and friends.
+Emotional distress may be through your own testimony and the testimony of family members, co-workers, and friends.
 The best witnesses are people who knew you well before and after the sexual harassment.

-To recover a large damages award, however, you will need medical evidence.
+To recover a large damages award, however, you may need medical testimony.
 This may be provided by a therapist, psychologist, psychiatrist, or counselor you have consulted for treatment of the emotional distress.
-Medical evidence of emotional distress may also be provided by an expert witness and your medical records.

 Reinstatement or Front Pay Damages:

-If you lost your job due to sexual harassment, you may be entitled to be reinstated to the position that you would have held but for the harassment.
+If you lost your job due to sexual harassment, you may be entitled to be reinstated to the position that you would have held.

-In the alternative, you may be awarded “front pay” to compensate you for a reduction or loss of compensation that is expected to continue after the court case is over.
-Front pay awards are based on an estimate of how long you would have stayed with your employer in the absence of the sexual harassment compared to what you are projected to earn.
+In the alternative, you may be awarded “front pay” to compensate you for a loss of compensation that is expected to continue after claim is settled.
+Front pay awards are based on an estimate of how long you would have stayed with your employer in the absence of the sexual harassment.

 Punitive damages may be awarded under certain circumstances to punish your employer and to deter future acts of harassment.